kosimst/kazel/README.md

 )`dynamic Child selector`()
 ```

-The selectoreToStaticParent doesn't have to be the parentNode of the dynamic child, it can be anywhere above the dynamic child.
+The selectorToStaticParent doesn't have to be the parentNode of the dynamic child, it can be anywhere above the dynamic child.

 ## **!
 Always add empty parentheses after the template string to get all results !**